microsoft/terminal/doc/specs/#2563 - closeOnExit and TerminalConnection evolution.md

 ## Abstract

-This spec describes an improvement to the `closeOnExit` profile feature and the `TerminalConnection` interface that will offer greater flexibility and allow us to provide saner defaults.
+This specification describes an improvement to the `closeOnExit` profile feature and the `ITerminalConnection` interface that will offer greater flexibility and allow us to provide saner defaults in the face of unreliable software.

+### Conventions and Terminology

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).

 ## Inspiration